5balls/coleitra/README.rst

 You should follow the instructions of Qt - either on their webpage or in the source tarball, but for personal reference, this are the commands I used last for compiling the libraries for cross compiling for android (you need the android SDK and NDK for cross compiling the android app, see below):

 .. code-block:: bash
+   :linenos:

+   ./configure -xplatform android-clang \
+   --disable-rpath \
-   ./configure -xplatform android-clang --disable-rpath -nomake tests -nomake examples -android-ndk ~/src/foreign/android-sdk/ndk-bundle -android-sdk ~/src/foreign/android-sdk -no-warnings-are-errors --prefix=/home/user/src/foreign/qt5-android-install-20201022 make su make install
+   -nomake tests -nomake examples \
+   -android-ndk ~/src/foreign/android-sdk/ndk-bundle \
+   -android-sdk ~/src/foreign/android-sdk \
+   -no-warnings-are-errors \
+   --prefix=/home/user/src/foreign/qt5-android-install-20201022
+   make
+   su
+   make install